THOMASELOVE/500-classes-2023/class05/README.md

     - use direct adjustment for the (logit of the) propensity score to fit an outcome model in Task 4 (see the `toy` or `lindner` examples for help with these first four tasks)
     - do a 1:1 (greedy) match without replacement on the propensity score, in several parts, captured in Task 5 (see the examples above, or the `dm2200` example)
     - compare the estimates you receive from Tasks 1, 4 and 5 in Task 6 using a table or (better) graph.
+3. [OSIA second reader and scheduling form](https://bit.ly/500-2023-osia-schedule).
+Please complete this no later than 2023-03-06 at noon.

 ## References from Today's Class include...